bykof/bykof.github.com/docs/golang/golang-fundamentals/tests.md

 Normally you will not see any logs from tests, unles you set the `-v` (verbose) flag.

+Tests are executed automatically when you name your files `*_test.go`.

 Let's dive in with an easy example:

 ```go linenums="1" title="calculator.go"